Saturday, March 03, 2018

 The CryptO'pinion?

-What a freakishly awesome race this is!!
-In fact, I could end my review right now but let's waffle on for a little longer - to say that I've enjoyed this game is an understatement.
-However, it isn't without faults: slamming into roadside objects can stop you dead - even if that object is a spectator!
+What an awesome racer!!
+In fact, I could end my review there, but let's waffle on for a little longer.
+To say that I've enjoyed this game is an understatement, but it isn't without faults: slamming into roadside objects can stop you dead - even if that object is a spectator!
 Starting off from zero feels lethargic, almost as if you're behind the wheel of a Kia.
-The strangest thing is when the countdown timer begins before the green light appears...
+The strangest is when the countdown timer begins before the green light.

-However, let's stop nitpicking because Racer 2 is a stonker!
-Great graphics, roaring sounds, unique tracks, and superb controls.
-This is an utterly addictive experience and one of the best arcade games I've played.
-It proves the power of the Falcon and to think this isn't even commercial.
-An extraordinary racer I highly recommend, even in emulation!!
+Let's stop nitpicking!
+Racer 2 is a stonker with outstanding graphics, roaring sound effects, brilliant tracks, and superb controls.
+This is an utterly addictive experience and one of the best Falcon games.

 Thursday, February 22, 2018